Official-MoonDao/documentation/MoonDAO/docs/Projects.md

         2. Ensuring the payment methods for the project are created.
         3. Compiling a monthly report on the progress of the project for the DAO.
         4. Helping submit the final report for the project.
-        5. Setting up and maintaining the project’s DeWork and Coordinape.
-        6. Creating the project’s folder on Google Drive.
-        7. Cleanup of the project after it has finished.
+        5. Cleanup of the project after it has finished.

 - **Step 3:** ***Proposal Submission.*** A project template (below) must be filled out with the help of the Delegate to workshop the project and make sure it fits all the requirements.
 Once the project meets all the requirements to be put up, then the Delegate will submit the proposal on Discord under “Proposal Submit.”
 The proposal should preferably be posted 3 days before the Town Hall.
 This will allow Senate members to review your proposal and provide an in-depth review of the project prior to the meeting.
 Project approval permissions vary as follows: